 How to Land a Role Like This

-From a lower-level management role, you can get promoted or appointed to a middle-level management position when the upper management sees that you are “ready” to take on greater responsibilities.
-Yes, stepping up on this level has its perks such as a higher salary, but it also involves a lengthier list of duties.
+You can get promoted or appointed to a middle-level management position from a lower-level management role when the upper management sees that you are “ready” to take on greater responsibilities.
+Yes, stepping up to this level has its perks, such as a higher salary, but it also involves a lengthier list of duties.

 Ask yourself if you are willing to stay in the office for long hours, to fix issues regional company issues, and more.
 The truth is, you’re the first person who can tell when you are truly ready.